A gamut of questions must be rushing through your head now:

-So let the quest begin!
-Here, I will share information on how to import a classic car and offer a few helpful tips to make this new journey as easy as possible for you.
+In this post, we will share information on how to import a classic car and offer a few helpful tips to make this new journey as easy as possible for you.

-What is considered a classic car?
+What exactly is a ‘classic’ car?

 It depends, as rules vary from country to country.
 In the US for example, depending on a state, the car needs to be between 20 and 25 years old, while in other countries such as Sweden, Brazil, or Singapore, a vehicle must be 30-35 years old to be considered a classic.
-To read more here is a great post we published some time ago.

-First, choose a region that is characterized by dry and warm climate; countries bordering the Mediterranean are a perfect choice for this matter.
-If you want to import your classic vehicle from, a non-European country, New Zealand, Australia, and South Africa are among the best places you can pick.
+First, choose a region that is characterized by a dry and warm climate.
+Countries bordering the Mediterranean are a perfect choice for this matter.
+If you want to import your classic vehicle from a non-European country, consider New Zealand, Australia, and South Africa.

-Hopefully, that will give you a piece of mind and help you understand why a car that looks underpriced to you is a fair business for a seller.
+Hopefully, that will give you peace of mind and help understand why a car that looks underpriced to you is a fair business for a seller.
 But of course, you have to stay vigilant and pay attention as car buying scams are always a real danger, no matter the country.

 What are the requirements for importing a classic car for personal use?

 The importer needs to file an EPA form with the U.S. Customs and Border Protection upon entry, as well as comply with the Department of Transportation (DOT) pollution and safety requirements.

-- If the importer is unable to prove that a car conforms to DOT requirements, it will have to be imported through a Registered Importer (RI).
+- If the importer is unable to prove that the car conforms to DOT requirements, it will have to be imported through a Registered Importer (RI).
 Classic or antique vehicles are subject to a 2.5% duty rate, which is based on its worth at the time of import.
-Canadian-made vehicles are generally duty-free, provided the importer has valid proof of its origin.
+Canadian-made vehicles are generally duty-free, provided the importer has a valid proof of its origin.

 How much does it cost to import a classic car?

-Moreover, in order to be able to pick this way of shipping, you need to make sure the car you are importing is in running condition.
+Moreover, in order to be able to pick this way of shipping, you need to make sure the car is in running condition.
 Otherwise, you have to move on to the next option: container shipping.
 It is a costlier but definitely more secure option for a non-running vehicle.

 What about insurance and registration?

 You’ve made it!
 So enjoy your victory, wake up that vintage engine, take your classic for a ride, show it off!

-Still having doubts about whether to invest in a classic car?
+Are you having doubts about whether to invest in a classic car?
 Check out these ten most desired classic cars.
 Who knows what one of them may inspire you to do next!